sibani0819/llm-project-test-app-123-test-non/README.md

 3. No additional setup required

 ## Features
-- Application is responsive
+- Scientific functions work
-- Calculator performs basic operations
+- Design is improved
-- UI is user-friendly
+- Performance is optimized

 ## License
 MIT License - see LICENSE file for details.